 Our fees are low, and we have a number of options, starting from just £389.00 with no hidden charges.
-This Limited partnership start-up package is for customers who need to have an address in Delaware and registered agent, while other options include Coddan providing a limited partnership formation with a nominee service.
+This Limited partnership start-up package is for customers who need to have an address in Delaware and registered expert, while other options include Coddan providing a limited partnership formation with a nominee service.
 Providing a registered office address in the State of Delaware - in this case it would be in Wilmington - has a number of significant advantages.
 It gives our clients a prestigious office address in a major city, and allows them to transact their business from a place other than where it is officially registered, thus helping to ensure privacy.
 It is also beneficial for foreign clients who are not based in USA.

 We will register a limited partnership at the Companies Registrar in Delaware and under the Limited Partnership Act.
 The information that has required is the name of the partnership and its address (which can be supplied by us as one in Delaware) as well as each partner's full name and if they are either general or limited partners.
 We also need to know how long the partnership will last for and we require a description of each limited partner and a statement confirming that the partnership is limited.
 Also necessary are details of the contributions of each limited partner.